“Whoever does not carry his own cross and come after me cannot be my disciple.” Luke 14:25-33.

 So we have Saint Theresa of Avila, Saint Therese of Lisieux (“The Little Flower”), and now Theresa of Calcutta, the first Nobel Peace Prize winner to become a saint.

-Interestingly, the challenge of the gospel did not deter Anjeze Gonxhe Bojaxhiu, rather it inspired in Mother Theresa what became a “world-wide mission” to follow Christ and bring comfort and care to the “poorest of the poor.”
-In 1946, she traveled by train to Darjeeling in the Himalayas, and sensed that God wanted her to be poor with the poor, and to recognize Christ in the “distressing disguise of the poorest of the poor.”
+Interestingly, the challenge of the gospel did not deter Anjeze Gonxhe Bojaxhiu.
+Instead, it inspired in Mother Theresa what became a “world-wide mission” to follow Christ and bring comfort and care to the “poorest of the poor.”
+In 1946, she traveled by train to Darjeeling in the Himalayas.
+She sensed that God wanted her to be poor with the poor, and to recognize Christ in the “distressing disguise of the poorest of the poor.”
 This calling defined her life and vocation.

 She once said: “We are supposed to preach without preaching.
 Not by words, but by our example, by our actions.
 All works of love are works of peace.”